 “The academics will happen – we really aren’t too concerned with having kids who are reading chapter books and doing double-digit addition and subtraction when they’re in kindergarten.
 What is vital to us are kids who stay curious.
 Curious kids make for curious adults,” he said.
 “We don’t want a school culture in which 3-, 4-, or 5-year-olds are concerned with a grade, or about getting a wrong answer.
 We should all be more willing to explore and experiment, rather than being concerned about mistakes.”

-Much of the above story is written by Jess Wahlmeier (Southern Nebraska Register), and can be found clicking here.
+Much of the above story is written by Jess Wahlmeier for the Southern Nebraska Register.

 Holy Family Extended Care